bluss/rustfaq/README.md

 (If T doesn't contain references, then we are fine anyway.
 Having no references, we satisfy `T: 'a` for all `'a`.)

 Also note that if we have the type `&'a T`, then we always require `T: 'a`.
 How can we read this intuitively?
 If we have a reference valid for the scope `'a`, then the type `T` and anything it contains, must be valid to use for at least the scope `'a` too.

+### Lifetime bound on a type?
+What's `U: 'static`?

+This is just a special case of the previous question, but it often shows up.

+The intuitive explanation is that `U: 'static` means that “U does not contain references”.

+**Note** it does not mean that values of `U` are in a static variable or must live forever!
+It means that we **are allowed to** keep them around forever.
+But we don't have to.
+There are no strings attached and no best-used-before-date, because `'static` is the longest lifetime there is in a Rust program.

+*Almost.* It's “U does not contain references, except `'static` ones.”
+More formally, we can say that we have an indefinite lease on values of type `U` and there is no point in the program where the value goes invalid.